Pittsburgh Penguins: Resurgence and third Stanley Cup title (2006–2010)

 After a mediocre start to the 2007–08 season, Crosby and starting goaltender Marc-Andre Fleury were both injured long-term due to high right ankle sprains.
 In their absence, the team flourished because of the play and leadership of Malkin.
-On April 2, 2008, the Penguins clinched the Atlantic Division title—their first division title in 10 years—with a 4–2 win against rivals the Philadelphia Flyers.
+On April 2, 2008, the Penguins clinched the Atlantic Division title – their first division title in 10 years – with a 4–2 win against rivals the Philadelphia Flyers.
 Malkin finished the season with 106 points for second place in the league and finished as a finalist for the Hart Memorial Trophy.
 The team launched into their first extended playoff run in many years, beating Ottawa 4–0, defeating the New York Rangers 4–1 and then defeating the Philadelphia Flyers 4–1 to clinch the Prince of Wales Trophy.
-Pittsburgh lost the 2008 Stanley Cup Finals to the Detroit Red Wings in six games, finishing the playoffs with a 14–6 record.
+Pittsburgh lost the 2008 Stanley Cup Final to the Detroit Red Wings in six games, finishing the playoffs with a 14–6 record.
 Crosby finished the playoffs with 27 points (6 goals and 21 assists in 20 games), tying Conn Smythe Trophy-winner Henrik Zetterberg (13 goals and 14 assists in 22 games) for the playoff scoring lead.

 In the 2008–09 season, Malkin won the Art Ross and was again a candidate for the Hart Memorial Trophy.
 Crosby finished third in League scoring with 33 goals and 70 assists for 103 points, despite missing five games.
 The Penguins' record dipped mid-season but lifted after Dan Bylsma replaced head coach Therrien.
 The effect was almost instantaneous, and the Penguins recovered enough to secure home-ice advantage in their first-round match up against the Philadelphia Flyers, whom the Penguins defeated in six games.
-It took seven games for the Penguins to win the next series against Washington, sending them to the Eastern Conference Finals, where they eliminated the Carolina Hurricanes in a four-game sweep.
-After defeating the Hurricanes, the Penguins earned their second consecutive trip to the Stanley Cup Finals against the Detroit Red Wings, to whom they lost the previous year.
-After losing Games 1 and 2 in Detroit, like the previous years, the Penguins won Games 3 and 4 in Pittsburgh.
-Each team won on home ice in Games 5 and 6.
-In Game 7 in Detroit, Maxime Talbot scored two goals, including the game-winner, as the Penguins won 2–1 to win their third Stanley Cup title.
+It took seven games for the Penguins to win the next series against Washington, sending them to the conference finals, where they eliminated the Carolina Hurricanes in a four-game sweep.
+After defeating the Hurricanes, the Penguins earned their second consecutive trip to the Stanley Cup Final against the Detroit Red Wings, to whom they lost the previous year.
+After losing games 1 and 2 in Detroit, like the previous years, the Penguins won games 3 and 4 in Pittsburgh.
+Each team won on home ice in games 5 and 6.
+In game 7 in Detroit, Maxime Talbot scored two goals, including the game-winner, as the Penguins won 2–1 to win their third Stanley Cup title.
 Malkin was awarded the Conn Smythe Trophy as the MVP of the playoffs.

-New arena and injuries (2009–2015)

 During the 2009–10 season, Crosby scored 109 points (51 goals and 58 assists) in 81 games, winning the Maurice "Rocket" Richard Trophy as the NHL season's leading goalscorer.
 The Penguins, seeded fourth in the East, began their title defense, defeating the Ottawa Senators in six games.
 In the next round, the Penguins faced the Montreal Canadiens.
-The teams swapped wins in the series en route to the decisive Game 7, which the Penguins lost 5–2, ending their season and their tenure at Mellon Arena.
+The teams swapped wins in the series en route to the decisive game 7, which the Penguins lost 5–2, ending their season and their tenure at Mellon Arena.